 A subsequent motion to table a final vote on the budget failed 7-2, with only Ald.
 Clare Kelly (1st) and Ald.
 Devon Reid (8th) voting in favor.
 Councilmembers then voted unanimously to pass the revised budget with Burns’ change.

-The General Fund, used for day-to-day expenses, will decrease by about $12.5 million under the city’s budget.
-The fund is projected to fall to nearly zero by 2027 if the property tax levy remains flat, according to the proposal.
+The balance for the General Fund, used for day-to-day expenses, is projected to fall to nearly zero by 2027 if the property tax levy remains flat, according to the proposed budget.

 Ald.
 Jonathan Nieuwsma (4th) said he preferred gradually increasing taxes across several years instead of waiting and increasing it all at once later.